aparna66610/aparna66610/README.md

 - **Assistive and care technology** — where robotics and AI can genuinely support aging populations, and where deployment outpaces evidence
 - **Responsible AI in practice** — not as principle, but as engineering: systems with human oversight built into the loop, evaluated honestly

-### From paper to product

 I don't keep research and building in separate boxes.
-The RAG-based contract-analysis system I built put human oversight into an AI pipeline the way my responsible-AI research argues it should be done.
 The research makes me a better builder.
 The building keeps my research honest.

 <div align="center">